fire-eggs/ComicViewer/Tests/readme.txt

 60821-Bye_Bye_Love_Letter_SL.zip : this file is the first instance I encountered where a FOLDER had an image extension.
 I.e. the folder inside the archive has a .PNG extension.
 The code was changed to not treat folders as images.

+empty.zip : empty file masquerading as an archive

+garbage.zip : a truly corrupted ZIP file